asagi4/comfyui-prompt-control/README.md

 You can also use `a [b:c:0.3,0.7]` as a shortcut.
 The prompt be `a` until 0.3, `a b` until 0.7, and then `c`. `[a:0.1,0.4]` is equivalent to `[a::0.1,0.4]`

+## LoRA loading

+LoRAs can be loaded by referring to the filename without extension and subdirectories will also be searched.
+For example, `<lora:cats:1>`. will match both `cats.safetensors` and `sd15/animals/cats.safetensors`.
+If there are multiple LoRAs with the same name, the first match will be loaded.

+Alternatively, the name can include the full directory path relative to ComfyUI's search paths: `<lora:XL/sdxllora:0.5>`.
+In this case, the *full* path must match.

+If no match is found, the node will try to replace spaces with underscores and search again.
+That is, `<lora:cats and dogs:1>` will find `cats_and_dogs.safetensors`.
+This helps with some autocompletion scripts that replace underscores with spaces.

 ## Alternating

 Alternating syntax is `[a|b:pct_steps]`, causing the prompt to alternate every `pct_steps`. `pct_steps` defaults to 0.1 if not specified.
 You can also have more than two options.